Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training

-The above arguments reveal a potentially rich heuristic space for domain reweighting.
+These observations reveal a rich heuristic space for domain reweighting.
 We believe these model- and data-agnostic heuristics can be unified into a small agent model to guide the data mixing trajectories in an end-to-end manner.
 Based on this intuition, we propose \textbf{Data Mixing Agent}, the first model-based method that learns to re-weight domains for continual pre-training.
 We start by randomly sampling large quantities of data mixing trajectories, each with fixed domain re-weighting steps.
 We then train small proxy models on all trajectories, obtaining model checkpoints on each re-weighting step.
-All checkpoints are then evaluated on a light-weight but accurate evaluation environment to assess targeted capabilities.
-The sampled trajectories and corresponding environment feedback are expected to empirically enclose a considerable range of heuristics.
-Data Mixing Agent is then trained via random sampling on these collected data, and optimized in an off-policy reinforcement learning manner using the Conservative Q-Learning (CQL) algorithm~\citep{kumar2020conservative}.
-During continual pre-training on the target model, Data Mixing Agent directly predicts the domain distribution for the next data reweighting step on the fly, considering previous states in the data mixing trajectory and the environment feedback.
+All checkpoints are evaluated in a light-weight evaluation environment to assess the target capabilities.
+The trajectories and corresponding environment feedback are expected to empirically enclose a wide range of heuristics.
+Data Mixing Agent is then optimized on these collected data with the Conservative Q-Learning (CQL) reinforcement learning algorithm~\citep{kumar2020conservative}.
+During continual pre-training on the target model, the agent directly predicts the domain distribution for the next domain reweighting step on the fly, considering previous states in the data mixing trajectory and the environment feedback.

-We apply Data Mixing Agent for continual pre-training on the math reasoning target field while preserving performance in the general field.
-Evaluation on in-distribution source field data shows that Data Mixing Agent significantly outperforms the strong RegMix~\citep{liu2024regmix} baseline, achieving an average improvement of 3.02\% across 8 general benchmarks and 4 math reasoning benchmarks.
-The agent's generalization ability is demonstrated by its balanced performance across 3 unseen source fields, 4 target models, and 2 domain spaces, all without retraining.
-We further use the trained agent on the math reasoning field directly to the unseen code generation target field, showing that its learned heuristics partially generalize across target domains.
-Additional analysis confirms that these heuristics align well with human intuitions, and Data Mixing Agent can efficiently leverage the data mixture to achieve superior continual pre-training performance with less source-field data.
+We apply Data Mixing Agent on the math reasoning target field while preserving performance in the general field.
+Evaluation on in-distribution source field data shows that our method significantly outperforms state-of-the-art static~\citep{liu2024regmix} and dynamic~\citep{xia2023sheared} domain reweighting methods, achieving an average improvement of 3.02\% across 8 general benchmarks and 4 math reasoning benchmarks.
+The agent's generalization ability is demonstrated with balanced performance across 3 unseen source fields, 4 target models, and 2 domain spaces, all without retraining.
+We also directly apply agents trained on math reasoning to guide training on the unseen code generation field, proving their generalization across target domains.
+Additional analysis confirms that these heuristics align well with human intuitions, and Data Mixing Agent can achieve superior continual pre-training performance with less source-field data.